Buying a home: how to save for your deposit

 Time to save £20,000 saving = 27 months

 *Figures are for illustrative purposes only, based on annual salary of £30,000.

 Don’t forget you may also need to factor in additional costs to buy a home, such as valuation fees, stamp duty and legal fees.
 MoneyHelper can help you build a picture of the upfront fees you may need to take into account.

 You could lose your home if you don’t keep up your mortgage repayments

 There are lots of ways to boost your saving potential over the short and longer term.

-Fixed bonds: by depositing cash for a set period of time you can secure a fixed interest rate.
-It gives you a predictable return on your money, but you can only access your cash at the end of the term.
+Fixed term savings accounts – give a fixed interest rate when you save money for a set period of time.
+They can give you a predictable return on your money, but you can only access your cash at the end of the term.

 Firm up your plans